Vyral/sam-levy/_posts/2021-02-02-3-ways-to-get-fit-and-improve-your-home.md

 <p style="text-align: center;"><em>Here are three ways you can improve your home and fitness at the same time.</em></p>

-Everyone has different New Year’s Resolutions, but a lot of people, including myself, have the resolution to try to improve their fitness.
+Everyone has different New Year’s resolutions, but a lot of people, including myself, have resolved to try to improve their fitness.
 Today I’m sharing a few tips to boost your fitness while also improving your home.
 First, building or painting a fence can burn as many as 340 calories.
-Additionally, **raking leaves can burn up to 384 calories**, and mowing the lawn can burn as much as 400 calories.
+Additionally, **raking leaves can burn up to 384 calories**, and mowing the lawn can burn as many as 400 calories.

 If you have any other around-the-house fitness recommendations, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.